sarvodaya-network/sarvodaya.eu/programme.md

 # Constructive Programme

+The constructive programme is a decidedly apolitical programme that can be taken up by anyone at any time.
+It is serving individual and local needs, tackling both regional and international problems directly from the bottom up, without party-politics and political intervention.
+It is driven by a grassroots movement consisting of independent individuals and small local circles without any kind of central organisation, determined only by shared spiritual principles and the most fundamental ideas of non-violence as applied to the pedagogical and socio-economic field.
+All that is holding us together are the principles and the virtue they demand and they are our only protection.

+---

 Todo: Make a subpage and then present this constructive programme, including at least one image for each major point of the programme and later maybe for the sub-programmes too.
 At the bottom there should be some sort of a guideline/guidance .pdf how to start, what can be done, how to start if one is completely alone, how to connect, how to begin a small local group setting; the small local group of about 3 to 10 people maximum as the essentiall driving force/cell/seed to initiate work and local programmes.